Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] 1.
 Build a Cassandra Compute Engine instance and take a snapshot of it.
 2. Use the snapshot to create instances for your developers.
 - [ ] 1.
 Build a Cassandra Compute Engine instance and take a snapshot of it.
 2. Upload the snapshot to Cloud Storage and make it accessible to your developers.
 3. Build instructions to create a Compute Engine instance from the snapshot so that developers can do it themselves.

+The correct answer is **Option 2**:

+1. Advise your developers to go to Cloud Marketplace.
+2. Ask the developers to launch a Cassandra image for their development work.

+**Explanation:**

+- **Option 1:** Building an instruction guide to install Cassandra on Google Cloud and making it accessible to developers would require each team to set up and manage their own Cassandra environment, which could lead to inconsistencies and higher support efforts.

+- **Option 3:** Creating a Cassandra Compute Engine instance and taking a snapshot of it limits flexibility and scalability.
+Each team would still need to manage their own instance based on this snapshot, which increases administrative overhead.

+- **Option 4:** Taking a snapshot of a Cassandra Compute Engine instance and uploading it to Cloud Storage for developers to use still requires developers to manually create instances from the snapshot.
+This process lacks the simplicity and automation needed for a quick deployment.

+**Why Option 2 is the best choice:**

+- **Cloud Marketplace:** Google Cloud Marketplace provides pre-configured solutions, including Cassandra images, that developers can launch with minimal setup effort.
+- **Isolation:** Each development team can launch their own isolated Cassandra instance without affecting others, ensuring development environments are separate and independent.
+- **Ease of Deployment:** By using a pre-configured image from Cloud Marketplace, teams can quickly deploy Cassandra environments without needing detailed infrastructure setup knowledge.

+This approach minimizes support efforts by leveraging Google Cloud's managed services and ensures consistent environments across development teams.

 **[⬆ Back to Top](#table-of-contents)**

 ### You have a Compute Engine instance hosting a production application.
 You want to receive an email if the instance consumes more than 90% of its CPU resources for more than 15 minutes.
 You want to use Google services.
-What should you do?
+What should you do?   --------------Issue    2 or 4        All says 2

 - [ ] 1.
 Create a consumer Gmail account.
 2. Write a script that monitors the CPU usage.
 3. When the CPU usage exceeds the threshold, have that script send an email using the Gmail account and smtp.gmail.com on port 25 as SMTP server.
 - [x] 1.
 Create a Stackdriver Workspace, and associate your Google Cloud Platform (GCP) project with it.
 2. Create an Alerting Policy in Stackdriver that uses the threshold as a trigger condition.
 3. Configure your email address in the notification channel.